Phileosopher/toolbox/README.md

 These are volatile out-of-the-box OS estimations for several reasons:

 - If the specs on a computer are high enough (and they often are if the software is >5 years old), you can make almost any software run on any popular OS.
-Quick-and-dirty still does the job, even if it's running on an MS-DOS emulator inside a Windows 98 VM.
+Quick-and-dirty still does the job, even if it's running on an MS-DOS emulator inside a Windows 98 VM on a ROM side-loaded on the SD card of a smartphone.
-- Developers keep making new things for new technologies, so this is constantly becoming obsolete (PR if you want to fix that).
+- Developers keep making new things for new technologies, so this is constantly becoming obsolete or adapting to new standards.
-- In ten years everyone might have BlahBlahOS where everything runs on it and these won't matter.
+- In ten years a standard OS might have everything I've saved pre-installed on it, meaning this won't really matter.

-I also update a [pile of gists](https://gist.github.com/Phileosopher) for all the code-based and procedure-based things.

 ## What I'm looking for